JagathVishnuSV/Procurement-Audit-System/README.md

 # Intelligent Procurement Audit & Anomaly Detection System

-Enterprise-style procurement intelligence platform for anomaly detection, AI-assisted triage, contract-aware forensic analysis, and measurable remediation outcomes.
+Enterprise-grade procurement intelligence platform for anomaly detection, AI-assisted triage, contract-aware forensic analysis, and measurable remediation outcomes.

 ## Executive Summary

-This platform is built to answer high-value procurement risk questions:
+This platform answers five operational questions:
 - Which transactions are statistically anomalous?
 - Which anomalies should be escalated for deeper legal/forensic review?
 - Which contract clauses might be implicated?